FusionAuth/fusionauth-site/site/learn/expert-advice/security/multi-factor-authentication.md

 ### High value accounts

 Privileged accounts, which have higher levels of access to systems, should use MFA.
 These adminstrator accounts often have the ability to wreak havoc if they were misused.
 Therefore, as a developer, you should require MFA on admin accounts.
+You may want to require MFA for every login or even every action which mutates a system with this type of account.

 There are also plenty of other high value accounts where MFA should be required.
 These accounts don't have elevated system privileges, but instead control information or actions.
 Compromise of these accounts will have significant negative repercussions.